InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Public Wi-Fi can be dangerous for your personal information.
 (Image: Shutterstock)

-Using a public Wi-Fi hotspot that isn’t password protected is one of the easiest ways hackers can launch a man-in-the-middle attack.
-There are two significant risks when using public Wi-Fi: You don’t know who it belongs to and you don’t know who else is using it.
+There are two significant risks when using public Wi-Fi: You don’t know who it belongs to, and you don’t know who else is using it.

 If you’re at a coffee shop and need Wi-Fi access, check with an employee to ensure you’re using the correct network.
 Be vigilant in your online activity while using it, and avoid logging in to any website with personal information, such as your bank account, or communicating any personal or sensitive information.

 Another common way to put yourself at risk is by using Wi-Fi on your cell phone while in public.
 The same risks apply, but there are options on your phone that allow you to log in to public Wi-Fi networks automatically.
-Turn off this setting, because you could unknowingly log in to an unsecured Wi-Fi network that leaves you susceptible to a man-in-the-middle attack.
+Turn off this setting, because you could unknowingly log in to an unsecured Wi-Fi network that leaves you susceptible to a MITM attack.

 Use a Virtual Private Network

-If you frequently use public Wi-Fi or have been a victim of a cyber-attack in the past, a virtual private network (VPN) can be your security BFF.
+If you frequently use public Wi-Fi or have been a victim of a cyberattack in the past, a virtual private network (VPN) can be your security BFF.
 Think of a VPN as your own private tunnel that allows you to send and receive data online securely so you can avoid being tracked by hackers.

 VPNs keep you secure by encrypting any information you use to access your online accounts.
 Once encrypted, the information cannot be searched or read by outside parties (e.g., hackers) until it reaches its intended destination, such as your email account.
 Then the information is decrypted for authorized use by the intended recipient.